omeka/classic-enduser/1x_documentation/Deprecated_Helper_Functions_and_Hooks.md

 ---
-title: Deprecated Helper Functions and Hooks
+title: Deprecated Helper Functions and Hooks for Omeka Classic 1x
 ---

 The following helper functions and hooks have been deprecated in previous versions of Omeka Classic: